Go to the Nature Institute’s home page

 In only slightly different words: we could have no idea of things that, in their own nature, were entirely non-ideational.
 The traditionalist metaphysician, René Guénon, expressed the correspondence between thing and idea this way: “If the idea, to the extent that it is true and adequate, shares in the nature of the thing, it is because, conversely, the thing itself also shares in the nature of the idea” (quoted in Burckhardt 1987, p.
 14n).

-Important as it may be, the main point here — that ideas belong to the innermost nature of the world as it is given to us in daily experience and as we investigate it scientifically — seems extraordinarily difficult for us moderns to take hold of.
-Perhaps we await only a soul-shaking snap of the fingers to awaken us from our trance and enable us to see what will then be painfully obvious: if we, with our human thinking, can make sense of the world, it is because the world itself is in the business of making sense.
-And yet the fact that thoughts are not merely the private property of individuals, but also come to manifestation within the world around us, is virtually unapproachable for most of us today.4
+Despite all this, the spirit of our age makes it easy for us to overlook the obvious: if we, with our human thinking, can make sense of the world, it is because the world itself is in the business of making sense.
+The fact that thoughts are not merely the private property of individuals, but also come to manifestation within the world around us, remains virtually unapproachable for most of us today.6

 I don’t suppose there could be a more startling disconnect than when knowledge seekers aim to articulate a conceptual understanding of a world they consider inherently meaningless.
 A conceptual articulation, after all, is nothing other than the working out of a pattern of interwoven meanings.
 A truly meaningless world would offer no purchase for this effort.

-My repetition in these last paragraphs has been intentional, because the truth so easily escapes us.
+My repetition in this section has been intentional, because the truth so easily escapes us.
 Let this be the sum of the matter:

 Anything whose objective and true nature we can apprehend only through revealing description, including scientific description, can hardly be said to possess a nature independent of mind, thought, language, or meaning.

 Finally, whatever the processes of human cognition, we should not think that the world itself has distinct “parts”, the sensible and the thoughtful.
 We can no more imagine a sensible thing without thought than we can imagine substance without form.
 We can, of course, distinguish between the two aspects.
-But as soon as we ask “what it is” that meets our senses quite apart from its thoughtful coherence, we have a problem.
-To say anything at all about what it is — this would already be to characterize it with thought, so we would no longer be talking about a sensible content apart from thought.
+But as soon as we ask “what is the sense content as such, apart from thinking?” we have a problem.
+To say anything at all about what the sense content is in itself — this would already be to characterize it with thought, so we would no longer be talking about a sensible content apart from thought.

 I don’t think there is any way around this, nor need there be.
 The world is a unity.
 It resists every rigid dualism.
 But surely we can say — as a matter of distinction rather than dualism — that whatever meets our senses must be inherently bound up with thinking, much as every substance is inherently bound up with form.

 We have seen that the only world we could ever know is known interiorly, through qualitative sense perception and thinking.
 It is a “marriage of sense and thought” (Edelglass et al. 1997), and we might surely ask: “If that is how the world presents itself to our understanding, and if our understanding is at all genuine, might this not tell us something about the nature of things?”
 Of course, our knowing of the world requires other interior capacities as well as sense and thought, such as those of imagination and will.
 The appreciation of qualities such as color also seems to require an activity of feeling.
-But the main point at the moment is the rather obvious one that all our knowing calls upon interior capacities — powers of inner activity that presuppose consciousness.
+But the main point at the moment is the rather obvious one that all our knowing calls upon interior capacities — powers of inner activity that presuppose consciousness (in which I include the “subconscious”, and even much of what we mean by “the unconscious”).

-So then: given (1) that both our perceiving and thinking are functions of consciousness, so that the manifest world is a world consciously experienced; and (2) that we all, in our practical, day-to-day lives, act as if the manifest world is the real thing — a world with which we routinely, materially, and consequentially engage in the immediate terms of our experience — the most straightforward and consistent conclusion in the absence of contrary evidence is that the world itself, in its own nature, is just what it appears to be.
-It is its appearance.
-Or: it is phenomenal — a world whose true being lies in its appearing, its taking form in the full-fleshed terms of our conscious experience.
-This experience could be our own or that of any creature capable — if only in the slightest degree, and whether with self-awareness or not — of bringing to manifestation within itself some experiential potential of the cosmos.
+So, then, continuing where I left off: … the most straightforward and consistent conclusion in the absence of contrary evidence is that the world itself, in its own nature, is just what it appears to be.
+It consists of the full and inexhaustible range of its potentials of appearance.
+Its true being lies in its potential to appear, to take form in the full-fleshed terms of our conscious experience.
+Or again: it is in the nature of the world to manifest interiorly.
+The interior experience could be our own or that of any creature capable — if only in the slightest degree, and whether with self-awareness or not — of bringing to manifestation within itself some experiential potential of the cosmos.

 Here I must insist that the reader take seriously his or her own experience.
-To say that the world is essentially an appearance to consciousness, something we experience, is not to say it is insubtantial or a mere wisp of subjectivity.
+To say that the world is essentially an appearance to consciousness — something we experience — is not to say it is insubtantial or a mere wisp of subjectivity.
 If you think this, you are forgetting your own experience, shared with others.
 To recognize that the world is a world of appearances, a world of experienced qualities, is only to say that it really does have the solidity we all encounter in experience — a solidity we can’t help taking at face value in practical life.
-This is the real thing, an experienced solidity.
+This is the real thing, an actually experienced solidity.

 There are many ways to speak of this interior dimension, none of which rings quite true in our culture.
 To say, as I have above, that the world consists of “appearances to consciousness” may be true enough, but the idea of an “appearance” has a falsely anemic and insubstantial feel for most people today.
 It should be taken as referring to the full, undiminished reality of the perceptible world as muscularly given in actual experience.
 The tree of our experience is an appearance, but it is an appearance of the sort we might crack our skulls against if we make a wrong move while skiing.
-We don’t lose that solidity simply be recognizing that we know it only as a content of experience.
+We don’t lose that solidity simply by recognizing that it presents itself as a content of experience.
+If it didn’t present itself that way, we could never know about it.

 We can put this in either of two complementary ways.
-We can say, in the first place, that our interior experience of the world occurs not merely “in here”, in some purely private space, but rather occurs in the world itself.
-After all, that hill over there really isn’t inside my head; many others experience it much as I do.
-Or we can say: the world itself naturally occurs within a cosmic interior dimension of experience in which we all, with our own interiors, participate.7 Ultimately, we can say, as I believe Owen Barfield has somewhere said, “There is only one interior”.
-I will come back to this in the section on language.
+We can say, in the first place, that our interior experience of the world occurs not merely “in here”, in some purely private space, but rather occurs in the world itself, which we encounter via our interior participation in its interior — via, that is, what I have referred to as a marriage of sense and thought.
+After all, that hill over there really isn’t hidden inside my head; many others experience it much as I do.
+Or, secondly, we can say: the world itself naturally occurs within a cosmic interior dimension of experience in which we all, with our own interiors, participate.9 And perhaps we can add, as I believe Owen Barfield has somewhere said, “There is only one interior”.
+I will come back to this in the section below on language.

 I realize that all this way of speaking is problematic in the extreme for contemporary thinkers.
 But I hope in the course of this chapter to provide enough context (all perhaps problematic itself!) to open our minds just a crack, so as to let in the light from some unexpected possibilities we might allow ourselves to explore.